Eventbrite: History

+In January 2017 Eventbrite acquired rival Dutch company Ticketscript.

 In April 2018, Eventbrite acquired the Spanish ticketing service Ticketea, citing its events discovery platform and "robust ecosystem of third-party integrations" as being advantageous.
 Later that month, Eventbrite was subjected to criticism over an update to its merchants' agreement, which specified that the service had the right to attend and record footage of any aspect of an event for any purpose, and that event organizers were "responsible for obtaining, at your own cost, all third party permissions, clearances, and licenses necessary to secure Eventbrite the permissions and rights [to do so]."
 Following public backlash, Eventbrite chose to remove the passage entirely.
 The company stated that it wanted the option to "work with individual organizers to secure video and photos at their events for marketing and promotional purposes", but admitted that the clauses were too broadly-worded.

 In August 2018, Picatic, a Vancouver-based ticketing and event registration platform, was acquired by Eventbrite.

 In April 2020, during the coronavirus pandemic which was causing a drastic drop in in-person events, Eventbrite laid off around 45% of its employees, which at that point numbered between 1,000 and 1,100.
 Reportedly, online events had amounted to less than 10% of the company's revenue in 2019.

 In November 2020, the company acquired ToneDen, a social media marketing service based in Los Angeles.

+Between October 2023 and September 2024, the company explored a new pricing structure.
+Since September 2024, it is free to publish unlimited events of any size on Eventbrite.

 Funding

 On March 18, 2011, Eventbrite raised $50 million in Series E Financing led by Tiger Global.
 On April 22, 2013, Eventbrite raised another $60 million in growth capital financing led by Tiger Global, and including T. Rowe Price.

 On August 23, 2018, the company filed for a $200 million IPO.
-The company's biggest shareholder is Tiger Global Management with Sequoia Capital and the Hartzs also owning significant shares.
+The company's largest shareholder is Tiger Global Management with Sequoia Capital and the Hartzs also owning significant shares.

-Customer satisfaction

-The Trustpilot rating for the UK is just 1.3, revealing a high level of customer dissatisfaction, and there are multiple allegations of poor business practice.
+In 2019, Eventbrite laid off 8% of their workforce to cut costs amid worries of an economic downturn.
+It also planned to relocate about 30% of the remaining roles, including moving certain development roles to Spain and India from Argentina and the U.S. The company added it will relocate nearly all of the customer support and operations roles to locations outside the U.S.